 Wi-Fi signals are sent in a ‘doughnut’ pattern from the router to saturate the area with Wi-Fi coverage.
 In more advanced routers, beamforming technology is included which boosts performance and gives extra coverage to devices.
 Routers with beamforming technology locate and track devices on your network and send Wi-Fi signals straight at them giving a much stronger signal especially to mobile devices.

-If you are not getting enough range from your current N Router you can purchase and setup a N WiFi range extender.
+If you are not getting enough wireless range from your current N Router you can purchase and setup a N WiFi range extender.
 These help if you are trying to access your router from an office or room a long distance from where you have it installed.